ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 </p>

 If the position of the buttons is static, we can just superimpose a template of the PIN pad on the screen capture, and we get obtain the button that was pressed.
-Or we can directly guess from the screen capture :)
+Or we can directly infer it from the screen capture :)

 <p align="center">